Calibrated Adaptive Probabilistic ODE Solvers: PROBABILISTIC ODE SOLVERS

 See also \citet[Chapter 9]{DBLP:books/daglib/0039111}.
 The approximate posterior for off-the-grid time steps \(t \in [t_0, T]\), relating to \emph{dense output} in classic numerical solvers \citep[Chapter II.6]{hairer2008solving}, can be straight-forwardly computed by using the Gauss--Markov property.
 In a similar manner as above, we refer to the resulting algorithms with linearization of order zero and one as EKS0 and EKS1, respectively.

 The question remains how to set the initial state \(X_0 \sim \mathcal{N}\left( \mu_0, \Sigma_0 \right)\).
-This problem can also be observed in classic multistep methods: In addition to the multistep formula they always describe a starting procedure using, for example, Taylor series expansion \citep{bashforth1883attempt}, one-step methods \citep[Chapter III.1]{hairer2008solving}, or other iterative procedures \citep{Nordsieck1962OnNI}.
-In a similar effort, \citet{schober16_probab_model_numer_solut_initial_value_probl} showed how a probabilistic ODE solver can be initialized via Runge-Kutta methods.
+This problem can also be observed in classic multistep methods: In addition to the multistep formula, they specify a starting procedure using, for example, Taylor series expansion \citep{bashforth1883attempt}, one-step methods \citep[Chapter III.1]{hairer2008solving}, or other iterative procedures \citep{Nordsieck1962OnNI}.
+In a similar effort, \citet{schober16_probab_model_numer_solut_initial_value_probl} describe an initialization for a probabilistic ODE solver via Runge-Kutta methods.
 Since the probabilistic formulation enables us to explicitly quantify uncertainty over the initial values, it is also possible to set the initial state to a zero mean and unit variance Gaussian distribution and to condition on the correct initial values \(X^{(0)}(t_0) = y_0\) and \(X^{(1)}(t_0) = f(y_0, t_0)\) \citep{DBLP:journals/sac/TronarpKSH19, tronarp20_bayes_ode_solver}.
 For our experiments, where orders \(q \leq 5\) are used, we found it feasible to compute all derivatives of the correct initial value via automatic differentiation, and we explicitly set \(\mu_0 = (y(t_0), \dot{y}(t_0), ..., y^{(q)}(t_0))\) and zero covariance.

+\begin{remark} The exact initial derivatives can be computed efficiently with Tylor-mode automatic differentiation \citep{Griewank2000EvaluatingD,bettencourt2019taylor}.
+A more extensive description of an initialization procedure, together with further considerations for a numerically stable implementation, is provided by \citet{kraemer2020stable}. \end{remark}